An older gentleman sitting outside and smiling.

 Beneficiaries

 Ask yourself this question: "How prepared are your loved ones to inherit your wealth if something unexpected were to happen tomorrow?"
-It's a simple question that reinforces the importance of legacy planning and can be a great motivator to start these important conversations early.
+It's a simple question that reinforces the importance of wealth transfer planning and can be a great motivator to start these important conversations early.
 Delaying these discussions can lead to frustration and the possible loss of wealth down the road.

 Source: Fortune Recommends, Generational Wealth Explained: What It Is and How Experts Say You Can Work to Build and Protect It (Ivana Pino, 2022).